 Yes, I said you’ll need less insulin!

-This is one of the most important things that I teach all my clients.
-If you are consistently experiencing lows during cardio (or in general), it’s generally better to reduce your insulin rather than increase your daily intake of carbs.
+This is one of the most important things that I teach all my diabetes coaching clients.
+If you are consistently experiencing lows during cardio (or in general), it’s generally better to reduce your insulin rather than increase your intake of carbs.
 This can mean a reduction in your bolus amounts, your basal amounts, or both.

 If you try to fight lows by preemptively eating carbs, you are just “feeding the insulin”, which can be counterproductive, is more difficult to get right, and can make weight management much harder.